 2. Card Processing

-Along with building a website, you’ll need to have a secure payment system that will process online payments quickly and safely.
+Along with building a website, you’ll need to have a secure payment system that processes online payments quickly and safely.
 Having an online payment processing system is about more than just giving your customers the option to pay online.
 It’s also about giving them a reason to trust your company’s ability to keep their data secure.
-VMS can install cloud-based terminals and online gateways to provide you with the infrastructure to protect payment data and the ability to make money online.
+VMS can install cloud-based terminals and online gateways that protect data and gives you the ability to make money online.

 Take Your Business Online

 Creating a cohesive online presence can help you find new customers, engage with your current customers and build your brand.
-If you’re ready to start bringing your business online and reaping the benefits of doing so, reach out to one of our small business specialists.
+If you’re ready to start bringing your business online , reach out to one of our small business specialists.